TomSssM/MyCodewars/snippets/server-side-js/11-down-stat/article.md

 ___Warning:__ before reading this chapter make sure you know how `fetch` works_ :)

-We can do with `fetch` what we couldn't with `XHR` and track the download process of our requests.
-However not vice versa, unfortunately `fetch` provides as of now np way to track upload.
+With `fetch` we can track the _download_ status of the response from the server.
+However not vice versa, unfortunately `fetch` provides as of now no way to track upload.
+As of now only `XMLHttpRequest` is capable of tracking both upload and download status.

 Here is how to track the download process with `fetch`.
 We need to use the `response.body` property and get a reader to read the data from the server manually: